Changissnz/selfinterest/README.md

 their successes typically also have a confidence to them that is very personal, sort of like a trait of theirs associated with them due to the individuated conditions surrounding and of them.
 These characters dare, then succeed, and then explain to others that it was all luck that made them.
 This is perplexing to reason and feel about.
-There is an ominous mixture of claimed selflessness (luck was the agent, not them) and arrogance (luck was on their side to help them be the domineering agent at the end).
-Luck is also not very scientific, for it forsakes the drive to understand possibly for control and it also implies that the agent of luck is a participant in some game of probabilities forced onto them.
+There is a strange mixture of claimed selflessness (luck was the agent, not them) and arrogance (luck was on their side to help them be the domineering agent at the end).
+Luck is also not very scientific, for it forsakes the drive of self-interest to understand possibly for control and it also implies that the agent of luck is a participant in some game of probabilities forced onto them.